cubait/cuba-component-forgot-password/README.md

 emails must be unique in the system)
 - Exposes a new REST service (_extsec_UserManagementService_) that enables REST clients to use the forgot password functionality via API calls
-- Adds an _allowAnonymous_ boolean attribute to the _rest-services.xml_ file, allowing for only some methods to be called without an authorization token via REST API (v2).
-This is the mechanism that allows the _extsec_UserManagementService_ to be used before authentication, but can be leveraged by custom services too

 ## Installation